-A. ANNIVERSARY DATE
+10.1 ANNIVERSARY DATE

-MHA is required to complete an annual certification for each family effective the first day of the anniversary month.
-The month that a family moves into their initial unit is known as the family's anniversary month.
-Families admitted to the program prior to 2018 have an anniversary date determined by the month that they moved into their last unit.
-Families with an anniversary month different than the month of the initial move-in will continue to be recertified based on their original anniversary month until the family relocates to another unit.
-When a family relocates to another unit, an annual will be completed and the anniversary month will be changed.
+- A. MHA is required to complete an annual certification for each family effective the first day of the anniversary month. - B. The month that a family moves into their initial unit is known as the family's anniversary month. - C. Families admitted to the program prior to 2018 have an anniversary date determined by the month that they moved into their last unit. - D. Families with an anniversary month different than the month of the initial move-in will continue to be recertified based on their original anniversary month in 2018. - (1) The anniversary date will be changed to the initial unit move in month during the family's 2018 annual or during relocation to another unit, whichever occurs first. - (2) When a family relocates to another unit, an annual will be completed and the anniversary month will be changed.

-AB.
-FAILURE TO RESPOND TO NOTIFICATION TO RECERTIFY
+10.2 FAILURE TO RESPOND

-If the family does not appear for the recertification interview, and has not rescheduled or made prior arrangements with MHA, MHA will reschedule a second appointment.
-If the family does not appear for the second appointment, and has not rescheduled or made prior arrangements with MHA, MHA will terminate the families' assistance.

-If the tenant misses a certification appointment(s) and/or causes a delay in the processing of the annual certification and the annual certification results in an increase of tenant portion of rent, the rent change will be effective the first day of the month following MHA's processing of the change.
-A 30 day notice is not required for tenant-caused delays.
-Any HAP overpayment for months previous to the effective date of the annual certification will be required to be paid to MHA by the tenant.
+- A. If the family does not appear for the recertification interview, and has not rescheduled or made prior arrangements with MHA, MHA will reschedule a second appointment. - B. If the family does not appear for the second appointment, and has not rescheduled or made prior arrangements with MHA, MHA will terminate the families' assistance. - C. If the tenant misses a certification appointment(s) and/or causes a delay in the processing of the annual certification and the annual certification results in an increase of tenant portion of rent, the rent change will be effective the first day of the month following MHA's processing of the change. - (1) A 30 day notice is not required for tenant-caused delays. - (2) Any HAP overpayment for months previous to the effective date of the annual certification will be required to be paid to MHA by the tenant.

-If the tenant misses a certification appointment(s) and/or causes a delay in the processing of the annual certification and the annual certification results in a decrease of tenant portion of rent, the rent change will be effective the first day of the month following MHA's processing of the change.
-MHA will not retroactively pay any additional HAP for months previous to the effective date.
+- D. If the tenant misses a certification appointment(s) and/or causes a delay in the processing of the annual certification and the annual certification results in a decrease of tenant portion of rent, the rent change will be effective the first day of the month following MHA's processing of the change. - (1) MHA will not retroactively pay any additional HAP for months previous to the effective date.

-BC.
-TIMELY REPORTING OF CHANGES IN INCOME (AND ASSETS)
+10.3 REPORTING CHANGES IN INCOME